Easy Illustrated Guide: How to Catch a Bus in London

 Once you get to your seat, you can follow your journey on Citymapper or Google Maps so you know how far your stop is.

 Generally, Londoners do not talk to strangers and you can generally expect the bus to be quiet.
-Don’t talk loudly on your phone, listen to music without headphones, or have your phone on speaker.

 But if you need help, you can always ask another passenger.
-We may not speak to strangers, but we are all open to helping people who need it.
+We may not speak to strangers, but we are all open to helping people who need it!

 Remember that London is full of tourists all the time.
 We don’t think you’re stupid or annoying – you are just as much a part of this city as we are.
 You can always ask for help!

-How to Catch a Bus in London Step 7: Getting Off the Bus
+✅ Step 7: Getting Off the Bus

 When your stop is next, press one of the “Stop” buttons and you will hear a “ding” that ensures the driver will stop at the next stop.
-Often this will already be pressed by someone else, so you won’t need to do it yourself.
-But if the bus is fairly empty you will need to.
+A sign will illuminate that indicates the bus is stopping.

 If you are on the top level, it may be advisable to go down the stairs while the bus is at the previous stop and stand near the doors holding the rails.
 That way you’ll be sure to have enough time to get off.